How to determine if a user is logged in without facing a PHPMD.CookieAndSessionMisuse in Magento 2

 $isLoggedIn = $this->httpContext->getValue(ContextModel::CONTEXT_AUTH);

-if logged in.
-This function provides the same functionality as isLoggedIn
+The getValue function returns false if a customer is logged out and true if logged in.
+This function provides the same functionality as isLoggedIn but avoids triggering the Mess Detector error.

 Happy Coding, Manuel